HongruZhao/Distributed_Algorithms/README.md

 +
 +> Hongru Zhao and Xiaotong Shen. *Distributed Algorithms for High-Dimensional Statistical Inference and Structure Learning with Heterogeneous Data*.
 School of Statistics, University of Minnesota, Twin Cities.
 +
 +We appreciate references to the scripts or datasets when reusing them in derivative work.
+EOF
+)